PanagiotisDrakatos/EasyDragDrop/README.md

  # Donate
- If you have found this project useful, please consider making a donation
+ If you have found this project useful, please consider making a donation to contribute for more awesome projects [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/Drakatos)
-  [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/Drakatos)